caseym7875/DSCI-235-Sleep-quality-final-project/README.md

 This is the final project for the DSCI-235 Data Wrangling class at Colorado State University, Fort Collins CO.

 ### Description
-It includes statistical analysis and visualization of the effect of different factors such as substance use and exercise have on sleep quality.
+This project analyzes and visualizes the impact of factors such as substance use and exercise on sleep quality.

 ### Authors
 Casey Martin